turbot/steampipe-export/README.md

 # Steampipe Export

-An export tool, derived from a [Steampipe plugin](https://hub.steampipe.io/plugins), that fetches data from cloud services and APIs.
+A family of export tools, each derived from a [Steampipe plugin](https://hub.steampipe.io/plugins), that fetche data from cloud services and APIs.

 ## Getting Started